 Sarah holds an MEd in elementary education and a BA with honors in both Russian and Slavic linguistics and English language and grammar from The Ohio State University.
 In addition to teaching in the U.S., Sarah has taught English at a Czech public school.
 Sarah is an active member of her community and has served as an elected and appointed library board member and preschool board member.
 When not busy proofreading, Sarah cares for her two young children and enjoys yoga, running, cooking and doing home repairs.

-Greg has more than ten years of experience as a successful business leader.
+Greg has more than fifteen years of experience as a successful business leader.
 He holds a BS in finance and is a graduate of the University of Iowa.